 $5 bulk discount on 3+ batteries

 I only get paid if your battery leaves my bench working safely and taking a charge.
-If I open your battery and find it cannot be repaired or you do not like the quoted repair, you can choose whether I give the pack back to you for free or safely disassemble it for recycling.
-If a pack ends up showing signs that it is failing again within 90 days, I will service it once again for free.
+If I open your battery and find it cannot be repaired safely or you do not like the quoted repair, you can choose whether I give the pack back to you for free or safely disassemble it for recycling.

-**Forge packs are only balanced/recovered, no replaced cells due to complexity and risk.
-Larger HO packs vary depending on the affected cell.
+*Forge packs are only balanced/recovered, no replaced cells due to complexity and risk.
+We do not work on FlexVolt or Powerstack batteries.

 **NOT AFFILIATED WITH MILWAUKEE OR ANY OTHER BRAND**